Siege of Bhatiya: Siege of Bhatiya

 Baji Ray, sought refuge in a heavily fortified stronghold surrounded by a wide and deep ditch, renowned for its impregnability, after his defeat in open battle.
 The Sultan, pursuing him, initiated a siege and commanded his forces to fill the ditch with stones and trees to breach the defenses.
 As the operation progressed effectively, Baji Ray, realizing the fort could not hold indefinitely, abandoned the garrison to continue resistance and fled to a nearby forest to evade capture.

 Baji Ray, after fleeing to a forest, was eventually discovered and surrounded by the Sultan's forces.
 Choosing death over the dishonor of capture, the resolute Rajput ruler took his own life with a sword.
 His death significantly demoralized the fort's garrison, leading to its swift capture with minimal further resistance.

 Aftermath

 Following the capture of the fort, the Sultan’s forces showed no mercy to the defeated, sparing only those who converted to Islam.
 The victors seized vast spoils, with the Sultan’s share alone including 120 elephants, along with substantial quantities of gold, silver, and weapons.
 The Sultan remained in the region to consolidate control over the surrounding territories of Bhatiya, appointing instructors to teach the newly converted the fundamentals of Islam.
-After enduring heavy rain and flood during the journey, the Sultan returned to Ghazni around May–June 1005 CE.
+After enduring heavy rain and flood during the journey, the Sultan returned to Ghazni around May–June 1005.